geosolutions-it/MapStore2/docs/developer-guide/database-setup.md

 alter user geostore set search_path to geostore , public;
 ```

+If you need to create the database schema manually (validate mode), you have also [this script](https://github.com/geosolutions-it/geostore/blob/master/doc/sql/002_create_schema_postgres.sql).

 At the end, **make you sure that the user** `geostore` **has access to the database** from the address of MapStore application.
 You can give permission by editing [pg_hba.conf](https://www.postgresql.org/docs/9.1/auth-pg-hba-conf.html)